jwkenney/jwkenney.github.io/_posts/2021-05-01-html-reports-with-ansible.md

 ## Reporting on server facts: json_query is your friend

 When printing out a set of facts across all hosts, the classic method is to loop through the `hostvars[]` hash and print values of interest, using filters like `selectattr` and `map`.
-However, this method is brittle in cases where data may be missing
+However, this method is brittle in cases where data may be missing.

 Rather than add `| default()` filters everywhere, you can instead use the `json_query()` filter to collect host data of interest.
 It uses a search language called [JMESPath](https://jmespath.org/) for data lookups.
 The biggest benefit to `json_query`, is that it doesn't throw errors when data is missing- it simply returns an empty list.
-It also allows you to collect data across your entire `hostvars[]` hash in a single query.
+It also allows you to collect a set of data across your entire `hostvars[]` hash and reformat it at the same time, all in a single query.

 The downside is that JMESPath has a tough learning curve.
 I highly recommend dumping your `hostvars[]` hash to a .json file using a template, and then installing a [JMESPath query extension](https://github.com/jmespath/jmespath.vscode) in your code editor of choice.
 Along with the JMESPath [tutorial site](https://jmespath.org/), this allows you experiment and hone in on the data you need.

 JMESPath queries are picky about quotes and escape characters, and it is easy for the queries to clobber with Ansible's Jinja templating engine.
-Most `json_query `users will sidestep this by putting the query itself in a temporary var:
+Most `json_query` users will sidestep this by putting the query itself in a temporary var:

 {% raw %}
 ```yaml